opendp/opendp/docs/source/user/supporting-elements.rst

 Type Arguments
 --------------

-Many of the API docs reference this type on type arguments like `TIA` or `D`.
+Many of the API docs reference RuntimeTypeDescriptor on type arguments like `TIA` or `D`.
 When you want to describe the type of a domain, metric, measure, or other elements, you can do so via a type descriptor.
 The canonical form is a literal string, like `"i32"` to denote that the type should be a 32-bit integer, or `"SymmetricDistance"` to denote the type of a metric.